phiresky/blog/posts/2020/sqlite-performance-tuning.md

 WAL mode has some issues where depending on the write pattern, the WAL size can grow to infinity, slowing down performance a lot.
 I think this usually happens when you have lots of writes that lock the table so sqlite never gets to [doing wal_autocheckpoint](https://www.sqlite.org/wal.html#ckpt).
 There's a few ways to mitigate this:

 1. Reduce [wal_autocheckpoint interval](https://www.sqlite.org/pragma.html#pragma_wal_autocheckpoint).
 No guarantees since all autocheckpoints are passive.
 2. Run `pragma wal_checkpoint(full)` or `pragma wal_checkpoint(truncate)` sometimes.
 With `full`, the WAL file won't change size if other processes have the file open but still commit everything so new data will not cause the WAL file to grow.
 If you run `truncate` it will block other processes and reset the WAL file to zero bytes.
-Note that you _can_ run these from a separate process.
+Note that you _can_ run these from a separate process, it will just block other write queries for a bit.